allisontharp/techtrek/source/_drafts/Building-a-Web-App-Using-AI.md

 When it came time to deploy, it was a nightmare.
 The way it was set up, it was going to be expensive and difficult to deploy to AWS.
 I spent a lot of time trying to get it to make the NextJS API deployable, and ultimately ended up switching to [Cursor](https://www.cursor.com), and having it rewrite the endpoints to Lambdas (see [Lessons Learned > Picking The Right Tool For The Job](#picking-the-right-tool-for-the-job) below for more information on the AI switch).

+Once I got things working both locally and deployed, it did feel like I was on some god mode coding wise.
+It got to a point where it felt like it was just reading my mind and I could tab complete.
+I think a measure of a good engineer will quickly become not being lazy with AI code completions -- it can be very tempting to just trust it once it starts working correctly.

 # Lessons Learned
 ## Picking The Right Tool For The Job
 I should have done more research on the different AI models and applications before purchasing a year of [ClaudeAI Professional](https://claude.ai).
 Claude has a few ways to interact with it, including a web interface (Professional) and a separate plan to use the API.
 You can pay for credits for the API and plug that into [CoPilot](https://copilot.microsoft.com/) and use it directly in VSCode.
 I wasn't really aware of that and also wasn't really keen on the credit model, so I originally went with Professional as it is more of a pay once type of plan.